mskim0401/SU2/README.md

 In progeress:: bug fix and validation

 This Branch is from SU2 FIML branch by J. Holland. <br />
 To ensure axisymmetric problem in SU2 v5.0 that has a viscous source term issue, source code was modified from SU2 v7.
 Some bugs in SU2 v5.0 are also fixed.
+To clear output log, some debugging outputs are eliminated.

 See below pull requests.<br />
 Viscous axisymmetric source term: https://github.com/su2code/SU2/pull/1106/commits<br />